-3 🏿 🗐 Display Panel
+💻 Display Panel

-The Notebook PC uses an ultra-clear flat panel which provides excellent viewing like that of desktop monitors without any harmful radiation or flickering, so it is easier on the eyes.
+The display panel functions the same as a desktop monitor.
+The Notebook PC uses an active matrix TFT LCD, which provides excellent viewing like that of desktop monitors.
+Unlike desktop monitors, the LCD panel does not produce any radiation or flickering, so it is easier on the eyes.
 Use a soft cloth without chemical liquids (use plain water if necessary) to clean the display panel.
-WARNING: The display panel is fragile.
-Do not to bend or press the panel.